-Hi in this post we will learn What to Do if Your Circuit Breaker Won’t Reset.
-If there is an electrical fault at your home it can affect you, especially in case of the resting of breaker.
-Circuit breakers are used to protect the electrical systems from overloading short-circuit conditions..
+Hi, in this post we will learn What to Do if Your Circuit Breaker Won’t Reset.
+Currently, electrical systems come with circuit breakers that trip to protect the circuit from any damage due to overloading or short-circuit conditions.
+Normally the solution is to trip the switch and power again restored.
+In some conditions, the circuit breaker won’t reset or trips repeatedly.
 In this post, we will discuss the main reason why your circuit breakers would not rest.
-So let’s get started with the circuit breaker won’t reset
+So let’s get started with the circuit breaker that won’t reset.

 Understanding Circuit Breakers